JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Here's a link to the environmental statement: http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!pMsWP8tiTauKMmiQZaV9cQ%3d%3d!%7d%7d%7d

 ### The Scheme fails to comply with the development plan's mixed use/retail requirements
 @.
-AAAP policy __'COM6'__ says that the Scheme must _"Provide 1,750 square metres of new local retail facilities (convenience retail, cafes and restaurants) within the action area core"._
+AAAP policy __'COM6'__ requires the Scheme to _"Provide 1,750 square metres of new local retail facilities (convenience retail, cafes and restaurants) within the action area core"._

 @.
 How much retail is being provided in the new FDS planning application? is it proportionate to achieving the 1,750 sqm across the masterplan site as a whole?